farlee2121/DevEssentialsBlog/_posts/2020-07-16-iDesign-Project-Summary.md

 ![High Complexity]({{site.url}}/post-media/IDesign-Projects/Network-Complex.svg)
 ![Lower Complexity]({{site.url}}/post-media/IDesign-Projects/Network-Simple.svg)

-## Risk
+### Risk
 Schedule, cost, and staff are all measures that could be estimated from past experience (though with much less flexible decision power).
 However, reliably quantifying risk was previously unattainable.
-Now risk can be mechanically calculated using two main formulas.
+Now risk can be mechanically calculated using two main formulas: criticality risk and activity risk.

 Risk as a decision tool is best understood when piecing everything together.
 We'll revisit risk in the [All Together](#all-together) section, but the general rule is that risk should be $0.4 \le \text{risk} \le 0.75$

 Keep in mind that risk is not a probability, but an index.
 It only shows relative likelyhood of failure.

-### Criticality risk
+**Criticality risk**
 *Criticality risk* is based on grouping the activity floats into G groups and assigning a weight to each group.
 Typically $G = 4$ and the groups are critical=4, high=3, medium=3, and low=1.

 $$Risk = \frac{\sum\limits_{i=1}^G{W_i*\text{Count}_i}}{W_c*(\text{Total Activities})}$$